RoshanPShetty/Anime-Plug/README.md

 5. Copyright

 # About
-Anime Senpai is an open source REST API created that servers thousands of underrated anime.
+Anime Senpai is an open source REST API created that serves thousands of underrated anime.
 It is built with:

 * [Node](https://nodejs.org/en/)
 * [Express](https://expressjs.com/)